unimarkup/specification/markup/inlines/boxes/inserts/README.md

 Inline inserts may be used to integrate external resources into a Unimarkup file.
 The general form for inline inserts looks like a hyperlink with a **keyword** set immediately after `[`.

 **Note:** The description given inside `[]` is used as alternative text, if the external resource could not be inserted or displayed.
-The text must be treated as plain text.
+The text may then be used as fallback content for convertible resources, or plain text for media resources.

+**Type:** All inline inserts are part of the `inline-insert` type.

 There are two different kinds of inline inserts: